Jethet/wiki-hh/CSS/responsiveLayout.md

 is that em units on other properties than font-size will be relative to the font-size of the current element.
 The size
 of rem units will always be relative to the font-size of the root html element.

+#### Images
+* Always optimise images beforehand (scaling etc.) to have small filesize.
+* `vertical-align: top` will position all images in an image container at the top
+* `object-fit: cover` will size the image to the given width.

 **Scaling images** can be done within the image container:
 ```
 .container {